 One of the toughest challenges for a gracious host is the delicate process of getting your guests to go home.
 Moving your guests homeward is really a two-sided issue, because they are expected to exhibit their own good manners by knowing when it’s time to leave.
 The party should be over an hour after dessert is finished.

 As people begin to leave, station yourself at the door; accept their compliments; thank them for coming; and wish them a good evening.
-Don’t apologise for a dish being overdone or for running out of tonic.
+Don’t apologize for a dish being overdone or for running out of tonic.
 Just say how pleased you were to have them at your party.

 When you attend a cocktail party without seating, you will be challenged to hold on to your food and drink at the same time.
 Here’s what to do: